How to Arrange Content

 Keep your balance.
 Don't overdo the right-hand column.

 With many features available, it's easy to get carried away.
-However, the right-hand column of your page should never be longer than the content area.
+However, the right-hand column of your page should not be longer than the content area.
 Tip: listboxes can be shortened by limiting them to display 3, 2 or even 1 item at a time.

 Tables can be pretty, too.

 Tables are sometimes necessary to display data in a digestible format.
 Be sure to apply the tablespecial or tablespecial2 style to your data tables.
 These are specially designed styles to compliment the website's design.
 Never add a border using the table dialog box.
+Be sure to preview your pages with tables on a mobile device to ensure the table is usable across device sizes.